aws-samples/aws-eda-slurm-cluster/docs/onprem.md

-# On-Premises Integration (legacy)
+# On-Premises Integration

-The slurm cluster can also be configured to manage on-premises compute nodes.
+The Slurm cluster can also be configured to manage on-premises compute nodes.
 The user must configure the on-premises compute nodes and then give the configuration information.

 ## Network Requirements